NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 # Near to Far Field Spectra
 ---

-We demonstrate Meep's [near-to-far-field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature using two examples.
-There are three steps to using the near-to-far-field feature.
+We demonstrate Meep's [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature using two examples.
+There are three steps involved in this type of calculation.
 First, we need to define the "near" surface(s) as a set of surfaces capturing *all* outgoing radiation in the desired direction(s).
-Second, we run the simulation using a pulsed source (or possibly, the frequency-domain solver) to allow Meep to accumulate the Fourier transforms on the near surface(s).
+Second, we run the simulation using a pulsed source (or alternatively, a CW source via the [frequency-domain solver](../Python_User_Interface.md#frequency-domain-solver)) to allow Meep to accumulate the Fourier transforms on the near surface(s).
 Third, we have Meep compute the far fields at any desired points with the option to save the far fields to an HDF5 file.

 [TOC]

 ### Radiation Pattern of an Antenna

 In this example, we compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna.
 This involves an electric-current point dipole source as the emitter in vacuum.
-The source is placed at the center of the 2d cell which is surrounded by PML.
+The source is placed at the center of a 2d cell which is surrounded by PML.
 The near fields are obtained on a bounding box defined along the edges of the non-PML region.
 The far fields are computed along the circumference of a circle having a radius many times larger than the source wavelength and lying beyond the cell.
 From the near and far fields, we will also compute the total outgoing flux and demonstrate that they are equivalent.
 The radiation pattern and flux will be computed for three orthogonal polarizations of the input source.

 The simulation geometry is shown in the following schematic.